sebastiantoh/tp/docs/DeveloperGuide.md

 ![DeleteReminderActivityDiagram](images/ReminderDeleteActivityDiagram.png)

-*Fig. 22 - The different outcomes of the program that can occur from the `reminder delete 1` Command*
+*Fig. 22 - The different outcomes of the program that can occur from the `reminder delete 1` command*

 #### Modelling `Reminder`s